 Below is a list of all of the vehicle regulations.
 You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF)

-If you are hit by another vehicle, or are in any way involved in an accident on University property, you should call the Department of Public Safety.
+If you are hit by another vehicle, or are in any way involved in an accident on University property, you should call the Public Safety.

-Citations must be appealed in writing to the Campus Police and Public Safety Office within 14 days of issuance.
+Citations must be appealed in writing to the Campus Police and Public Safety within 14 days of issuance.
 If not appealed within 14 days, recipient forfeits all appeal rights.
-Citation Appeal forms can be obtained from the Public Safety office located in the Campus Service Center.
+Citation Appeal forms can be obtained from Public Safety located in the Campus Service Center.

 Bicycles are not required to be registered.
 However, it is highly recommended that, for safety and theft reasons, you register your bicycle with the Chicago, Orland Park, Oak Lawn or Evergreen Park Police Departments.